 - CHF 500

-Before selecting a higher deductible, you should be aware of the financial risk you could run in the event of a serious illness.
-The optimised deductible calculator helps with making this decision.
+Before settling on a higher deductible, you should be aware of the financial risk you could run in the event of a serious illness.

-Basic and supplemental insurance can be taken out with different health insurance companies.
-The benefits and coverage of basic health insurance are clearly defined and consistent among all providers.
-There are therefore only few reasons why you should not switch to the least expensive health insurance provider.
-All providers are obligated to accept every applicant for basic health insurance.
+You can take out basic and supplemental insurance with different health insurance companies.
+The cover offered by basic insurance is clearly defined and the same for all health insurers.
+There are therefore only a few reasons why you should not switch to the least expensive health insurance provider – every health insurer is obliged to accept you.

-- TIP 4: Limit hospital coverage to the canton of residence
+- Limit hospital cover to the canton of residence

 This restriction can make sense particularly for residents of larger cantons that have a correspondingly large and extensive offering of medical services.
-If emergency medical services are required in another canton, the resulting costs will still be covered by your health insurance.
+If emergency medical services are required in another canton, the costs will still be covered by your health insurance.
 Don’t forget: basic health insurance provides sufficient general cover worldwide (with the exception of the USA, Canada, Australia and Japan).
 Should you need emergency treatment abroad, health insurers will pay up to twice the amount the same treatment would cost in Switzerland.

-- TIP 5: Health insurance without accident coverage
+- Take out health insurance without accident cover

-Persons working at least 8 hours per week with the same employer are automatically insured through this employer against accidents (Accident Insurance Act – UVG) and can therefore exclude accident coverage from health insurance without hesitation.
-This leads to a premium discount of up to 10 percent depending on the provider.
+Anyone working at least eight hours per week for the same employer is automatically insured through this employer against accidents (Accident Insurance Act (UVG)) and can therefore exclude accident cover from their health insurance without hesitation.
+This can mean a premium discount of up to 10 per cent, depending on the provider.
 You must notify your health insurance provider as soon as you are no longer covered for accidents by your employer.
-At this point, accident cover will be governed by the Health Insurance Act (KVG) then comes into effect with a resulting rise in premiums.
-UVG accident insurance covers treatment costs for work-related as well as non-work-related accidents, that is, those occurring in your free time.
-Those receiving unemployment benefits are insured from SUVA against accidents.
+At this point, accident cover will be governed by the Health Insurance Act (KVG) and your premium will go up.
+UVG accident insurance covers treatment costs for work-related as well as non-work-related accidents, i.e. those occurring in your free time.
+Those receiving unemployment benefits are insured by Suva against accidents.

-By the way: accident coverage from an employer-provided insurance (UVG) offers much better protection than accident insurance taken out in conjunction with basic insurance (KVG).
-Benefits covered by UVG accident insurance are not subject to a deductible or coinsurance.
+Note that accident cover through employer-provided insurance (UVG) offers much better protection than accident insurance taken out in conjunction with basic health insurance (KVG).
+UVG accident insurance is not subject to a deductible or coinsurance.
 Furthermore, in the event of a serious accident, UVG accident insurance includes additional benefits such as daily allowances, pensions or other reimbursements.

-- TIP 6: Suspend basic health insurance during military service.
+- Suspend basic health insurance during military service

-Insured individuals in military service for more than 60 continuous days may suspend their basic health insurance during this time as long as they provide proof of this period of military service.
-The proof must be presented to the health insurance provider prior to the military service.
+Policyholders who are called up for military service for more than 60 consecutive days may suspend their basic health insurance during this time, as long as they provide proof of this activity.
+This proof must be submitted to the health insurer before military service is taken up.

-If your annual taxable income lies below a certain limit, you are entitled to a premium reduction from your canton of residence.
+If your annual taxable income is below a certain limit, you are entitled to a premium reduction from your canton of residence.

-Some health insurance providers offer a discount if the premiums are paid once for the whole year instead of monthly payments.
-Please check directly with your provider if this is an option.
+Some health insurance providers offer a discount if the premiums are paid once a year instead of monthly.
+Please check with your provider to see if this is an option.